0x7556/wolfshell/README-EN.md

 [中文版本](README.md)  |  [English Version](README-EN.md)

-## 🐺 幽狼 · Ghost Wolf
+## 🐺 幽狼 · Abyss Wolf

 Legend has it that in the shadow of every line of code, lurks a wolf from the abyss.
 It feeds on **abandoned bytes** and nests within **broken protocols**.
 None have seen its form, for its **claws never leave a mark on the logs**.
 It does not chase the light, nor does it roar in the wind; it only waits for **that slightly ajar door**.
 When the **glimmer of privilege leaks through the crack**, the Ghost Wolf **arrives silently**—at that moment, **all alarms fall silent, all processes fall asleep**, as if the whole world never noticed.
-Only the void remembers: **The Ghost Wolf has arrived, and all is silent.**
+Only the void remembers: **The Abyss Wolf has arrived, and all is silent.**

 ---